x64dbg/docs/gui/views/Log.rst

 Log
 ===

 This view includes all the log messages.
+When an address is output in the log message, it will be shown as a hyperlink.
+You can click on it to follow it in disassembly or in dump, depending on its memory access rights.

-It has the following context menu:
+The log view has the following context menu:

 Clear
 -----